-NOTE: The costs mentioned above does not include the feeding cost for both businesses – This is intentional because, for poultry business, they will start paying their feeds at around 24 – 25 weeks.
+NOTE: The costs mentioned above do not include the feeding cost for both businesses – This is intentional because, poultry businesses, will start paying their feeds at around 24 – 25 weeks.

-This is the amount you will need to run the day to day activity of the business.
-This cost might include but is not limited to: feeds, fuel, medication, and vaccination, etc.
+This is the amount you will need to run the day-to-day activity of the business.
+This cost might include but is not limited to: feeds, fuel, medication, vaccination, etc.

-For example, if you are into layers chicken farming, the cost of feeding and other costs will be left for you to pay from day old chick till like 25 weeks when they start laying eggs and they will start paying their bills.
+For example, if you are into layer chicken farming, the cost of feeding and other costs will be left for you to pay from day-old chick till like 25 weeks when they start laying eggs and they will start paying their bills.